Serving Deep Learning Models with Deduplication from Relational Databases: Introduction

 In the life cycle of deep learning, serving models for inferences is a vital stage and usually incurs significant operational costs.
 An Amazon user study found that model serving is responsible for $45$-$65$\% of the total cost of ownership of data science solutions~\cite{amazon-tco}.
 One important reason is that most of today's platforms that serve deep neural network (DNN) models, such as Nexus~\cite{shen2019nexus}, Clipper~\cite{crankshaw2017clipper}, Pretzel~\cite{lee2018pretzel}, TensorFlow Serving~\cite{olston2017tensorflow}, and Rafiki~\cite{wang2018rafiki}, are standalone systems that are totally decoupled from the data management systems.
 From the perspective of end-to-end applications, this decoupling incurs significant costs as follows:

-(1) Existing deep learning serving frameworks are compute-focused and require models, input features, and intermediate feature maps all fit in memory.
-Failing to meet such requirements leads to the failing of the system.
-For large models with large working set, which is common in applications such as natural language processing and extreme multi-label classification~\cite{extreme-classification}, this problem significantly impacts the availability of a model serving system.
+(1) Existing deep learning serving frameworks are compute-focused and require each tensor fit in memory, otherwise the system fails.
+For large models with weight tensors~\cite{extreme-classification}, this problem significantly impacts the availability of a model serving system.

 (2) The physical decoupling of data serving and model serving introduces management complexity and extra latency to transfer input features from the databases where input features are extracted to the deep learning frameworks.